 170 IAC 4-8-5 Cost recovery

-Authority: IC 8-1-1-3
+Authority: IC 8-1-1-3; IC 8-1-8.5-10

-Affected: IC 8-1-8.5; IC 8-1.5
+Affected: IC 8-1-8.5

 Sec.
-5. (a) A utility is entitled to recover prudent DSM program costs on a timely basis through a periodic rate adjustment mechanism.
-A utility may propose one (1) or more of the following alternative ways to recovery DSM program costs as determined by the commission:
+5. (a) The commission shall approve the recovery of reasonable energy efficiency program costs and may approve the recovery of reasonable demand response program costs on a timely basis through a periodic rate adjustment mechanism.

+(b) The commission shall limit the periodic rate adjustment mechanism to the costs incurred in excess of costs that are included in the utility’s base rates, if applicable.

+(c) Nothing in this rule precludes a utility from requesting or the commission from approving in a rate case the following:

-(1) The inclusion of the cost in the utility’s base rates during a rate case using a balancing account, where appropriate, to reconcile the utility’s recovered expenditures.
-The commission may, where appropriate, limit cost recovery to the utility’s actual incurred expenses, if the utility is spending less than the costs authorized by the commission for inclusion in the utility’s base rates.
+(1) The inclusion of the program costs in the utility’s base rates using a balancing account, where appropriate, to reconcile the utility’s recovered expenditures.
+If approved, the commission may limit cost recovery to the utility’s actual incurred expenses if the utility is spending less than the costs authorized by the commission for inclusion in the utility’s base rates.

-(2) The periodic recovery of the cost incurred in excess of the cost that is included in the utility’s base rates.

-(3) The inclusion of the capital cost, with accumulated AFUDC, in the utility’s rate base during its rate case, amortized over a period set by the commission.
+(2) The inclusion of the capital cost, with accumulated AFUDC, in the utility’s rate base, amortized over a period set by the commission.

-(4) The accumulation, with a carrying charge, of the non-capital cost incurred and not otherwise recovered through the utility’s base rates or through periodic adjustments in a deferred account to be amortized over a period set by the commission.
+(3) The accumulation, with a carrying charge, of the non-capital cost incurred and not otherwise recovered through the utility’s base rates or through periodic adjustments in a deferred account to be amortized over a period set by the commission.

-(5) A cost recovery mechanism proposed by the utility, other parties, or the commission.

-(b) The commission shall determine the cost recovery mechanism for a demand-side management program when the demand-side management program is submitted for commission approval.

-(c) The determination of a cost recovery mechanism for a demand-side management program under this section shall not constitute approval of a specific dollar amount, and the reasonableness or prudence of a revenue requirement for cost recovery may be debated in a future proceeding before the commission.

-(d) A utility proposing a load building or load retention program must quantify and document by program specific analysis, the net benefit to the utility’s customers, and justify nonparticipant ratepayer funding for the program.

-(e) Cost recovery of a demand-side management program under this section shall continue as determined by the commission provided that the utility maintains satisfactory EM&V activities as specified in section 4 of this rule.
+(d) Cost recovery of program costs under this section shall continue as determined by the commission provided that the utility maintains satisfactory EM&V activities as specified in section 4 of this rule.

-(f) In order to ensure that DSM program benefits and costs are allocated between utility shareholders, participants, and nonparticipants in a fair and economical way, the utility must show the commission when a DSM program is reviewed that an incentive paid by the utility to the customer for participating in a DSM program when combined with the reduction in the participant’s utility bills:
+(e) In order to ensure that energy efficiency program and demand response program benefits and costs are allocated between utility shareholders, participants, and nonparticipants in a fair and economical way, the utility must demonstrate to the commission that an incentive paid by the utility to the customer for participating when combined with the reduction in the participant’s utility bills:

-(1) reflects the net benefit of the DSM program to the utility and all customers; and
+(1) reflects the net benefit of the energy efficiency or demand response program to the utility and all customers; and

-(2) minimize cross-subsidies between customer groups and between participants and nonparticipants within a customer group.
+(2) minimizes cross-subsidies between customer groups and between program participants and nonparticipants within a customer group.

 (Indiana Utility Regulatory Commission; 170 IAC 4-8-5; filed Aug 31, 1995, 10:00 a.m.: 19 IR 27; readopted filed Jul 11, 2001, 4:30 p.m.: 24 IR 4233; readopted filed Apr 24, 2007, 8:21 a.m.: 20070509-IR-170070147RFA; readopted filed Aug 2, 2013, 2:16 p.m.: 20130828-IR-170130227RFA)